comododragon/lina/README.md

 ## Compilation

-You can either compile Lina by using the automated compiling script, or manually by following the instructions presented in Section **Manual Compilation**.
+You can either compile Lina by using the automated compiling script, or manually by following the instructions presented in [Manual Compilation](#manual-compilation).

 ### Automatic Compilation